Rdatatable/data.table/README.md

   42. When `by` expression is, for example, `by = x %% 2`, `data.table` tries to automatically extracts meaningful column names from the expression.
 In this case it would be `x`.
 However, if the `j-expression` also contains `x`, for example, `DT[, last(x), by= x %% 2]`, the original `x` got masked by the expression in `by`.
 This is now fixed; by-expressions are not simplified in column names for these cases.
 Closes [#497](https://github.com/Rdatatable/data.table/issues/497).
 Thanks to @GSee for the report.

+  43. `rbindlist` now errors when columns have non-identical class attributes and are not `factor`s, e.g., binding column of class `Date` with `POSIXct`.
+Previously this returned incorrect results.
+Closes [#705](https://github.com/Rdatatable/data.table/issues/705).
+Thanks to @ecoRoland for the minimal report.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).